 Altamont was established in 1975 through the merger of the Birmingham University School (BUS), founded in 1922, and the Brooke Hill School, founded in 1941 as the College Preparatory School for Girls.

 Three-fourths of seniors maintain an A/B average in Altamont’s accelerated courses.
 Our students leave us ready for challenging college coursework.
-As well as joining other students in a great many curricular and extracurricular activities, two out of every three students also compete on one or more of our 30 athletic teams.
+As well as joining other students in a variety of curricular and extracurricular activities, more than half of our students also compete on one or more of our athletic teams.

-Our faculty includes 50 full- or part-time teachers regionally and nationally recognized as outstanding educators.
+Our faculty includes more than 50 full- or part-time teachers regionally and nationally recognized as outstanding educators.
 They all teach in their certified fields of study, sponsor clubs, coach sports, and serve as academic advisors.
-Seventy-three percent of the faculty hold Masters degrees or higher, and three-quarters of the faculty have taught at Altamont for five years or longer.

 Altamont is governed by a Board of Trustees that includes parents, patrons, alumni and friends.
 We are accredited by the Southern Association of Colleges and Schools, and we hold membership in the National Association of Independent Schools, among other affiliations.

 The school year, from late August to late May, is divided into two terms with Thanksgiving, Holiday, Winter and Spring Breaks and several long weekends.
-A typical day, from 8:00 a.m. to 3:20 p.m., includes six class periods, on a rotating schedule.
+Our school day runs from 8:20 a.m. to 3:30 p.m.